MCP App Styling: Host CSS Variables, Dark Mode, and Native-Looking UIs (May 2026)

 What CSS variables does the MCP App host provide?

-MCP App hosts provide a full design token system via CSS variables: color tokens (--color-background-primary, --color-text-secondary, --color-border-primary, and state variants for info, danger, success, warning), typography tokens (--font-sans, --font-mono, font weights, text sizes with line heights), spacing tokens (--border-radius-xs through --border-radius-xl), and shadow tokens (--shadow-sm, --shadow-md, --shadow-lg).
-Use these to match the host visual style automatically across ChatGPT, Claude, and any other MCP-compatible host.
+MCP App hosts provide a full design token system via CSS variables: color tokens for backgrounds, text, and borders in primary, secondary, tertiary, and semantic variants (info, danger, success, warning, disabled); ring tokens for focus styling (--color-ring-primary, --color-ring-info, etc.); typography tokens (--font-sans, --font-mono, font weights, text and heading sizes with line heights); spacing tokens (--border-radius-xs through --border-radius-full); and shadow tokens (--shadow-hairline, --shadow-sm, --shadow-md, --shadow-lg).
+All variables are optional, and hosts may provide any subset.

 What is the useTheme hook in sunpeak?